Xuanhoang214/WSL2-USB-CAMERA/README.md

     ```
 When a USB camera is attached on the Windows side, it looks as if a USB camera has been connected from WSL2.

+16. When a USB camera is attached on the Windows side, it looks as if a USB camera has been connected from WSL2.

-16. So let's run dmesg on the WSL2 side.
-If there is a line that begins with "uvcvideo" as follows, it is recognized as a UVC camera
+    * So let's run dmesg on the WSL2 side
     ```sh
+    dmesg
+    ```
+If there is a line that begins with "uvcvideo" as follows, it is recognized as a UVC camera.

     "uvcvideo: Found UVC ..."
-    ```

 If the line below is displayed.
 Don't worry, you need to change the webcam and you're done: